 Your application must clearly describe the health care concerns to be addressed by the proposed network.
-For instance, your network may concentrate your efforts towards addressing prescription opioid and heroin-related morbidity and mortality in rural communities or may also focus on a health topic being addressed through the collaboration between a federally qualified health center and a critical access hospital.
-Your application must clearly identify one of the following focus areas (specifying the sub-category) that your network planning activities will address:
+For instance, your network may concentrate your efforts towards addressing prescription opioid and heroin-related morbidity and mortality in rural communities or may also focus on a health topic being addressed through the collaboration between a federally-qualified health center and a critical access hospital.
+Your application must clearly identify a focus area(s) based on the community needs.